h04x/turing-machine/README.md

 # Turing machine
 Turing machine on rust.
 Based on HashMap's
 ## Usage
-There are several ways to use the machine, consider two of them.
+There are several ways to use the machine.
+Let's consider two of them.
 **First, using text rules to build the machine, e.g.**
 ```
 use std::convert::TryFrom;